CINCINNATI – For the occasional visitor to Cincinnati’s historic Over-the-Rhine neighborhood, the change in recent years appears almost miraculous.

 Wyant isn’t worried.
 Grandin makes investments for the long term, she said, and is confident the company will make back its money in time.

-“We always will make a decision in favor of quality,” she said.
+make a decision in favor of quality,” she said.
 “Usually, if you do that, the money flows.”

 WCPO will follow the Park West project throughout its construction.